 Our specialist team can arrange representation for you at the hearing.
 It is recommended that you attend Court as well in support of the application.
 We are based in the City of London but provide national coverage by other attending the hearing ourselves or by arranging counsel local to you to attend the hearing with instructions from us on how to proceed.

-Next steps after an application to set aside a statutory demand is dismissed
+What steps do I take after an application to set aside a statutory demand is dismissed?

 You may be liable for the creditor’s costs of and occasioned by the failed application to set aside the statutory demand.